Milo Yiannopoulos Will Now Represent Himself In His Lawsuit Against Simon & Schuster

 Alt-right provocateur Milo Yiannopoulos will be representing himself in his lawsuit against Simon & Schuster, a spokesperson confirmed to BuzzFeed News.

-Yiannopoulos filed suit for breach of contract action against the book publisher in July, after the cancellation of his book, Dangerous.
+Yiannopoulos filed suit for breach of contract action against the book publisher in July after the cancellation of his book, Dangerous.
+He claimed Simon & Schuster violated the terms of their deal to publish his book following public outrage and negative publicity.

-On Friday, Attorney Jeffrey P. Weingart of Meister Seelig & Fein filed an emergency motion to New York County Court requesting a withdraw as counsel, citing "a breakdown in the relationship" that made "continued and effective representation of [Yiannopoulos] impossible."
+On Friday, attorney Jeffrey P. Weingart of Meister Seelig & Fein filed an emergency motion with New York County Court requesting a withdraw as counsel, citing "a breakdown in the relationship" that made "continued and effective representation of [Yiannopoulos] impossible."

 In a statement forwarded to BuzzFeed News, Yiannopoulos said, "The lawyers at Meister Seelig & Fein were excellent litigators on my behalf.
 The source of the disagreement between me and them arises from Simon & Schuster’s discovery tactics."